spm/spm-docs/theory/dcm/models/fMRI/dcm-fmri-models.md

 \dot{z}&=f(z,u) \\
 &\approx f(z_0,u)+\frac{\partial f}{\partial z}z + \frac{\partial f}{\partial u}u + \frac{\partial^2 f}{\partial z \partial u}uz
 \end{aligned}$$
 The first expression, $$f(z_o,u)$$, is the response of the neural system at rest, which we typically assume is zero.
-By including the following terms, we ensure that the first and second derivatives of our approximation match the first and second derivatives of the real response function.
+By including the three terms which follow, we ensure that the first and second derivatives of our approximation match the first and second derivatives of the real response function.

-We would like to divide this expression into parameters that we can estimate from the data, which have some biologically relevant meaning.
-To do this we introduce parameters we substitute the derivative terms for parameters $$A$$, $$B$$ and $$C$$:
+We would like to parameterise this approximation - so that we have parameters estimated from the data which have some biologically relevant meaning.
+To do this we substitute the derivative terms for parameters $$A$$, $$B$$ and $$C$$:

 $$
 \begin{aligned}